dfinson/apifi/README.md

     return ApiLogic.getAsEmbeddedCollection(...);
     }
     ```
-    This query resolver allows graphql queries such as the following to be executed:
+    This query resolver allows graphql queries such as the following to be executed :
     ```
     query getHobbiesOfPersons{
-      allPersons(limit:25, offset:0){
+      allPersons(offset: 0, limit: 75, sortBy: "title", sortDirection: DESC){
       ...
         hobbies{
           id